PrestaShop/prestashop-specs/back-office/wishlist.md

 Once the list has been created, it will appear at the bottom of the lists

-##### As a logged-in user, I can create a favorites list in the product sheet or from the product blocks (in the navigation pages)
+##### As a logged-in user, I can create a favorites list from the product sheet or from any other product listing page with product blocks

 Functional rules:
 Steps for creating a list: